 Spring and Summer High School Tournaments

-If you're fortunate enough to be in Japan in either March or August, you can attend the high school baseball tournament held annually at Koshien Stadium in Nishinomiya (near Osaka), the mecca of Japanese baseball.
+If you’re fortunate enough to be in Japan in either March or August, you can attend the high school baseball tournament held annually at Koshien Stadium in Nishinomiya (near Osaka), the mecca of Japanese baseball.
 In what regard is high school baseball held?
 Well, the pro team that normally plays at Koshien (the Hanshin Tigers) has to hit the road for two weeks in August to make way for the summer tournament.
 Both high school tournaments last about two weeks.
 Many of the star high school players go on to be standout players in both Japan and the United States.
-Both Boston Red Sox pitcher Daisuke Matsuzaka and Seattle Mariners' star Ichiro Suzuki were star high school players.
+Both Cleveland Indians pitcher Daisuke Matsuzaka and New York Yankees star Ichiro Suzuki were star high school players.

 Tickets for a professional baseball game (the season runs from late March/early April to October) are a relatively good buy.
 At Koshien, home of the Hanshin Tigers, prices range from ¥1,900 for a seat in the outfield to ¥4,000 for a reserved seat on a lower level.
 When box seats are offered for sale, you can expect to pay around ¥6,000.
 Prices are similar at Tokyo Dome, where the Yomiuri Giants play.

 Tickets for the high school baseball tournaments are even more affordable.
 Prices range from ¥500 for upper-reserved to ¥1,200 for lower-reserved to ¥1,600 for box seats.
 Seats in the bleachers are free throughout the tournaments.

 Most other games (school, community, or company) are either free or, in the case of a championship game, require only a nominal fee.Updated: 02-2014

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Fodor's Go List 2014: Where we are going in 2014